(Last Updated on : 09/09/2016)

-Mother Teresa, also known as Blessed Mother Teresa of Calcutta, was an Albanian Roman Catholic nun who established the Missionaries of Charity
+Mother Teresa, also known as Saint Mother Teresa of Calcutta, was an Albanian Roman Catholic nun who established the Missionaries of Charity

 Early Life of Mother Teresa